nicodefaa/SovellustenHakkerointi/h2_break_and_unbreak.md

 --------------------------

 > After receiving student evaluations, I noticed I had accidentally done this exercise with the dirfuzt-0 file instead of the intended dirfuzt-1 file.
-Even though it seemed very similar, I decided to do and add it as well for practice.
+Even though it seemed very similar, I decided to do it as well for practice.

-After downloading the dirfuzt-1 file, I used the same method of first giving the owner execution rights with *chmod u+x dirfuzt-1*, then ran it with *./dirfuzt-1*:
+After downloading the dirfuzt-1 file, as before I disconnected my VM from the internet, and then used the same method of first giving the owner execution rights with *chmod u+x dirfuzt-1*, then ran it with *./dirfuzt-1*:

 <img width="268" height="87" alt="kuva" src="https://github.com/user-attachments/assets/0f190b74-c2f6-46ce-9c12-e329e53bf017" />